Live Riverside County Listings

 Foreclosure vs. short sale — different mechanics, different timelines.

 Both categories give buyers a chance at below-market Riverside County real estate.
-But the process, the seller, and the timeline are meaningfully different.
-Here's what each looks like from a buyer's seat.
+But the seller, the process, and the timeline are meaningfully different.
+Here is what each looks like from a buyer's seat.

 1